abid211051/NodeJS_Runway/File/App/readme.md

 <h3>Hello there! this is a CMD</h3>

 <p>This is a simple nodejs File handling project.
-Where we tried to get some basic file operation like: create, read, update, delete</p>
+Where we tried to get some basic understanding on file operation like: create, read, update, delete</p>
 </hr>
 <h4>Project flow</h4>
 </hr>